Bonaventure: Relics

-In the year 1434, 160 years after his death, his body was moved to a new church that was considered more fitting.
+In 1434, 160 years after his death, his body was moved to a new church that was considered more fitting.
 Upon doing so, the head was found to be entirely incorrupt.
 "The hair, lips, teeth, and tongue were perfectly preserved and retained their natural colour.
 The people of Lyon were profoundly affected by this miracle, and they chose Bonaventure for the patron of their city.
 The movement, already afoot, to obtain his canonization received thereby a new and powerful impetus."
 However, a century later in 1562, the city of Lyon was captured by Huguenots, who burned Bonaventure's body in the public square.
 In the 19th century, during the "dechristianization of France" during the French Revolution, the urn containing the incorrupt head was hidden, after which the church was razed to the ground.
 The urn has never been recovered.
 The only extant relic of Bonaventure is the arm and hand with which he wrote his Commentary on the Sentences, which is now conserved at Bagnoregio, in the parish church of St. Nicholas.